Can You Be Perfect in this Lifetime?

 Is there any truth to this?

-This article will attempt to explore the definition of the term “perfect” according to a Scriptural understanding, rather than the eisegesis of appealing to popular religious opinions of hired pulpiteers who love to make up their various definitions for the word “perfect.”
-The fact is to even bring up the word perfection to an indoctrinated pew-warmer will immediately bring contention because they have been conditioned to believe in religious double-minded definitions according to their particular denominational name brand.
+This article will attempt to explore the definition of the term “perfect” according to Scriptural rather than the eisegesis of appealing to popular religious opinions of hired pulpiteers who love to make up their various definitions for the word “perfect.”
+The fact is to even bring up the word perfection will immediately bring contention because they have been conditioned to believe in religious double-minded definitions according to their particular denominational name brand.

 What your idea of “perfection” is for the body of Christ may be completely different than the standard of Scripture that teaches and admonishes all believers to be perfect.